USKPA-dev/uskpa/docs/data-migration.md

 ##### AES
  - Convert `x` to `X`
- - If value is 14 digits, prepend with `X`.
+ - If value is 14 digits, pre-pend with `X`.
  - Imported as-is, even if AES format validation fails.

 ##### Port of Export